 I’m also super organized.
 I love keeping track of details, creating spreadsheets (nerd alert!) and making all the lists.
 People often tell me that I’m quite driven, but I would be unable to achieve all that I do if I wasn’t organized.

 I met Janna during our prenatal class in 2014.
 She turned into an incredible friend and Mentor whom I turn to for support and guidance.
 I admire the knowledge and strength she embodies, and strive to emulate how she has designed her life to support her passions.
 Never one to condone keeping it comfortable, Janna can be counted on to ask those provoking questions that prompt self-reflection and growth.

 Mmm, that’s exactly what Mentors are so good at.
 The big questions that make an echo.
 You embody the Roy Group conviction that there are leaders at every level of an organization — and that it’s up to each individual to lead from wherever they stand.

 Yes.
 You don’t need an invitation.
 You can just … step up.
 You choose who you’re going to be at work.
 You decide how you’re going to interact with your colleagues, how much you’re going to share of yourself.
 You decide how you’ll react, what you’ll emphasize.
 And you will be known for these choices.

 Traditionally I’ve held roles where I interact with a large number of people, whether colleagues or customers.
 I now work independently more than ever, but I’m also choosing to show up more powerfully, creating connection in the face of independence.

 “Creating connection in the face of independence.”
 Well said.
-OK, there’s this “burning blue” header on your magazine cover that talks about your boatloads of energy.
+OK, there’s this “burning blue” header on your magazine cover.
 What’s the story there?